Some musings about Skype, Teams ,Lync, System Center, working as a Microsoft Certified Trainer and Microsoft and other products in general.

 To learn about the format of the template and how you construct it, see Create your first Azure Resource Manager template.
 To view the JSON syntax for resources types, see Define resources in Azure Resource Manager templates.

 Resource Manager processes the template like any other request (see the image for Consistent management layer).
-It parses the template and converts its syntax into REST API operations for the appropriate resource providers.
-For example, when Resource Manager receives a template with the following resource definition:

 It converts the definition to the following REST API operation, which is sent to the Microsoft.Storage resource provider: